You Wanna Party?

 With a violent hiss, her chest burst open and streams of fire rushed out into the crowd.

 Everyone scrambled, pushing and shoving.
 There was discordant screaming from all around.
 Screaming that was cut short by the roaring of fire.
-A fire that literally ignited and engulfed them.

 Has-been-quarterbacks did a flaming 40-yard dash.
 Never-were-cheerleaders did a new number in Stop, Drop, And Roll.
 Never-will-be-nerds learned what it would be like to be an inept Johnny Storm.
 Everyone else swatted and twisted.
 A wicked dance of death as they tried futilely to beat back the relentless, consuming flame.